Welcome to Gothic: the Lion Age

 How do I get checked-in?
 Who do I talk to if I need something?
 What should I expect when I arrive?

-Once you arrive on site, make your way to the Basilica, a place in game where Staff will have set up a logistical area to process out-of-game needs.
+Once you arrive on site, make your way to check-in, a place in game where Staff will have set up a logistical area to process out-of-game needs.
 During the game this location is a city administrative building for processing paperwork and other bureaucratic things, and it’s where you can go to ask game questions or take care of other business like that.
 It will be manned by a Staff member for most of the game, but may close periodically.
 This is where you can get checked in and take care of any remaining game business before preparing any cabin decoration and getting into costume for the weekend.

 An Opening Ceremonies will occur in order to begin the game.
 During this time, Staff will go over any Out-of-Game announcements that are relevant, safety info such as icy ground or a moonless night, and introduce ourselves so everyone knows who we are.
-Once OOC business is concluded, we will read In-Character rumors that your character may have heard recently, then game-on.

 If you are a brand new character, entering the game area for the first time, you will then be taken aside to get a rules basics run-down where you can ask any lingering questions, and then enter a new player integration scene, which will handle how your character arrives and enters into the city from their journey elsewhere.
 This entry scene is optional but strongly encouraged, and does involve some amount of walking.
 Please let Staff know if a medical disability or some other issue might make doing the new player integration very difficult and we will find another way to bring you into play for the first time.